disuye/E30-M3-320is/README.md

 # Notes on Copyright

 Obviously these images ultimately belong to BMW.
 If BMW takes issue then I will delete the entire repo immediately on request.
 BMW makes all of this data freely available from BMW-GroupArchiv.de ... there is no fee/cost to download the original PDF.
-My only intention is to make a 1000++ page PDF file easier to manage.
+My only intention is to make a 1000++ page PDF file easier to manage on a mobile device.

 Regarding my HTML/CSS – go nuts – do what you want (as long as you don't make any income from it).